Featured Image text Inert Waste and How to Find an Inert Waste Landfill Near You.

 Inert materials suitable for acceptance, include soil, sand, clay, concrete and more

-In Europe, for this a waste to be accepted as “inert waste” it must meet a large number of criteria which range from its chemical composition to its potential danger to humans and the environment.
+In Europe, for a waste to be accepted as “inert waste”, it must meet a large number of criteria, which range from its chemical composition to its potential danger to humans and the environment.
 Only when a waste has passed these criteria is it considered to be inert.

-The reason for that is before these regulations were brought into force the inert waste sites which were created were found to be producing a significantly polluted leachate, most of which discharges into the environment as inert was landfills are not lined nor necessarily capped.
+The reason for that is that, before these regulations were brought into force, the inert waste sites which were created were found to be producing a significantly polluted leachate, most of which discharges into the environment as inert waste landfills are not lined nor necessarily capped.

 The Problem With Many Historic Inert Waste Landfills